AzGustavo/AzGustavo/README.md

 - 👋 Hi, I’m @AzGustavo
 - 👀 I’m interested in engineering and programming
-- 🌱 I’m currently learning python and data science
+- 🌱 I’m currently learning aerospace engineering, python and data science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: e-mail: azolin2668@gmail.com | linkedin: linkedin.com/in/gustavo-azolin-67782315b